-According to the City of Desert Hot Springs General Plan, Circulation Element, the Little Morongo Road segment south of Pierson Boulevard identified an ADT of 1,900 and operated at a LOS A in 1999.
-A review of the City's General Plan EIR did not identify at what LOS the Little Morongo Road Segment south of Pierson Boulevard would function at the City's projected buildout.
-However, segments to the north and south of this segment were projected to operate at a LOS D at the City's projected buildout.
+According to the City of Desert Hot Springs General Plan EIR, the Little Morongo Road segment south of Two Bunch Palms Trail was operating at a LOS A in 1994.
+A review of the City's General Plan EIR identified this same segment operating at LOS D at the City's projected buildout.
+Additionally, the Two Bunch Palms Trail segment west of Palm Drive was operating at a LOS B in 1994.
+A review of the City's General Plan EIR identified this same segment operating at LOS B at the City's projected buildout (City of Desert Hot Springs 2000b).

-According to Caltrans Divisions of Traffic Operations Traffic Census Report, ADT for Little Morongo Road has increased since 1999; however, this roadway segment has been designed to adequately accommodate the increase in traffic conditions.
-In order to receive approval of the CUP and implementation of the Proposed Project, the project applicant must comply with off-site street design standards and site circulation.
-Additionally, the Proposed Project would pay into the Coachella Valley Associate of Governments (CVAG) Transportation Uniform Mitigation Fee (TUMF) program, a sales tax established by Riverside County voters in 1989 to assist with off-setting the cost of residential, industrial, and commercial development.
+The Proposed Project would pay into the Coachella Valley Associate of Governments (CVAG) Transportation Uniform Mitigation Fee (TUMF) program, a sales tax established by Riverside County voters in 1989 to assist with off-setting the cost of residential, industrial, and commercial development.
 Operation of the Proposed Project would include vehicle trips from employees and deliveries; the facility would not be open to the public.
 Traffic resulting from operation vehicle trips is expected be typical of Light Industrial (L-I) land uses and would not substantially increase capacity of the adjacent roadway segments within the project vicinity.